mochetts/my-vids/README.md

 password: password
 ```

+_Disclaimer: Give the page some time to load.
+It's using the free version of heroku which puts the server to sleep after some time of inactivity.
+So it may have to spin it back up._

 ## Gems & Libraries used

 - **zype-gem:** Used to perform some of the API calls needed to Zype servers ([source](https://github.com/zype/zype-gem)).